BlockstreamResearch/bip-frost-dkg/README.md

 - `state1` - The participant's session state as output by `participant_step1`.
 - `cmsg1` - The first message received from the coordinator.
+- `aux_rand` - Auxiliary randomness (32 bytes).
+FRESH 32-byte randomness
+  is optimal, but 16 random bytes or a counter padded to 32 bytes is acceptable (see BIP 340).

 *Returns*: